American Presidency Project

 Congressional Research Service Reports on Foreign Policy and Regional Affairs

 The Congressional Research Service is an agency within the legislative branch that conducts research and prepares reports for Congress.
+Their reports are here and here.

 Senate Foreign Relations Committee